mvd81/docker-laravel/README.md

 ## [v2.0] - 2022-08-03

-* Add an installation wizard which makes it even easier to setup a Laravel project with Docker (you don't have to manually change the docker-compose file, run the command to install Laravel, start te containers and open the project in your browser)
+* Add an installation wizard, which makes it even easier to setup a Laravel project with Docker (you don't have to manually change the docker-compose file, run the command to install Laravel, start the containers and open the project in your browser)
 * Update docker-compose for the latest Laravel installation
 * Config for Vite
 * Add the function (optional) to add PHPmyadmin